javinyx/team-builder/README.md

     POKEMON_API_URL=https://dev.pokeapi.co/api/v2
     ```

-3. You can target the running Redis instance through the `REDIS_URL` environment variable.
+3. You can target the Redis instance through the `REDIS_URL` environment variable.
+Composed of different pieces, have a look at [`.env.example`](/.env.example).

     ```sh
     # Default: redis://localhost:6379
     REDIS_URL=redis://localhost:6666
     ```

-4. You can configure the default `REDIS_CACHE_EXPIRATION`, in seconds, used in the Team Listing page to improve performance.
+4. You can configure the `REDIS_CACHE_EXPIRATION`, in seconds, used in the Team Listing page to improve performance.

     ```sh
     # Default: 1
     REDIS_CACHE_EXPIRATION=60
+    ```

+5. You can target the PostgreSQL instance through the `DATABASE_URL` environment variable.
+This has no default value, therefore must be set to work.
+Composed of different pieces, have a look at [`.env.example`](/.env.example).

+    ```sh
+    # Default: N/A
+    DATABASE_URL=postgresql://user:password@localhost:5432/pokemon_db?schema=public
+    ```

+6. Docker only: you can target the app port through the `APP_PORT` environment variable.
+This has no default value, therefore must be set to work.

+    ```sh
+    # Default: N/A
+    APP_PORT=3000
     ```

 ## Considerations